crazykalo27/KallenSelbyJoustGame/docs/IMAGE_LOADING_FIX.md

 1. **Case sensitivity in file extensions**: GitHub Pages is hosted on Linux servers, which treat `.png` and `.PNG` as different file extensions.
 In Windows development environments, these are treated as the same, leading to inconsistencies.

-2. **Path resolution**: The relative paths that work locally might not resolve correctly in the GitHub Pages environment.
+2. **Path resolution**: The LibGDX code in `GameAssetManager.java` loads images from a root-level `images/` directory (e.g., `images/DigDugRight.PNG`), but our HTML deployment was placing images in `assets/images/`.

+## Complete Solution

+After extensive testing, we've implemented a comprehensive fix:

+1. **Dual Path Support**: Images are now copied to both locations:
+   - `docs/assets/images/` (for backward compatibility)
+   - `docs/images/` (for LibGDX compatibility)

+2. **Updated HTML**: All image references in `index.html` now use the root-level path (`images/filename.png`) to match LibGDX's expectations.

+3. **Updated Deployment Scripts**: Both the batch file and Gradle scripts now automatically copy images to both locations.

+4. **JavaScript Fallback**: We've retained the JavaScript-based path correction as a secondary safety mechanism.

 ## Solution Files

-We've created several files to diagnose and fix the issue:
+We created several files to diagnose and fix the issue:

 1. **image-test.html**: A comprehensive test page that tries different methods of loading images to identify which approach works best.
 This page tests:
    - Loading with lowercase extensions (.png)